Pea Puffer: Expert Care Guide & Tank Set Up For Beginners

 Katherine Morgan

 Hey, there!
 I'm Katherine from Northwest Florida.
-A nunchuck specialist, I've kept aquariums for over two decades, enjoy experimenting with low-tech planted setups and an avid South American cichlid enthusiast.
-If You'd like to see more of my tanks, check out my Instagram
+An aquarium specialist, I've kept tanks for over two decades, enjoy experimenting with low-tech planted setups and an avid South American cichlid enthusiast.

 Leave a Reply